Home / Agriculture / Fertilizers / Agricultural Micronutrients Market

 The market is analyzed across North America, Europe, Asia Pacific, South America, and the Middle East & Africa.

-Asia Pacific held the largest agricultural micronutrients market share in 2023, given that the region is a major producer of cereals/staple crops owing to countries, such as China and India.
+Asia Pacific dominated the agricultural micronutrients market with a market share of 46.41% in 2023, given that the region is a major producer of cereals/staple crops owing to countries, such as China and India.
 For instance, as per the FAO, China's agricultural sector produces around one-fourth of global grain production, feeding about one-fifth of the worldwide population.
 In addition, the arable land of China is just 10% of the world's arable land.
 Furthermore, these countries are major exporters of high-quality agricultural produce.
 The size and quantity of food developed to impact the value of export for which micronutrients significantly influence the quality of plant growth, as the deficiency of such elements can impact trade activities.
 For instance, boron is an important micronutrient that causes the quality of mango to decline.
 As per data provided by the National Institute of Health, deficiency of micronutrients leads to defects in plant growth and decreased productivity.

 Followed by Asia Pacific, the North America market holds a significant share.
 Owing to the rising awareness of the major micronutrient deficiency in soil, assessment of nutrient deficiency in the U.S. soil started in the early 1980s, and some of the major nutrients which were found deficient in the crops included boron (B), copper (Cu), zinc (Zn), and others, which is similar to the situation in Canada.
 The agricultural landscape in the U.S. is vast, and thus, the adoption of micronutrients by farmers significantly varies from one region to another.